Anthems (Anthrax EP)

 Anthems is the sixth EP by American thrash metal band Anthrax.
 It was released on March 19, 2013 through Megaforce Records in North America, and three days later in Europe by Nuclear Blast.
 This was the group's last release to feature lead guitarist Rob Caggiano, who left the band subsequently.
 The record features cover songs from some of the band's favorite acts of the 1970s, along with two versions of "Crawl", a song from their previous studio album, Worship Music.

 The EP was recorded during 2012 at various locations.
 Although it was initially scheduled to be released as part of a special edition of Worship Music, the record was released both separately and on a deluxe edition.
 It received favorable reviews by music critics and debuted at number 52 on the Billboard 200, selling approximately 8,500 copies in its first week of release.
 By April 10, 2013, Anthems had sold 14,000 copies in the United States, according to Nielsen Soundscan.
+The band's cover of "T.N.T." was nominated for the Best Metal Performance award at the 57th Annual Grammy Awards.